alterfan/phaser3-authoritative-server/README.md

 [npm package](https://www.npmjs.com/package/phaser3-authoritative-server)

-> Позволяет вести просчет физики Phaser 3 на стороне сервера
+> Allows you to miscalculate the physics of Phaser 3 on the server side

 ### Usage